IrfanArv/chats/README.md

-# chats
+# Chating App using Next JS
-Realtime Chat use Next.js
+Realtime Chat use Next